qBraid/lab-notebook-intelligence/README.md

 You can easily add MCP servers to NBI by editing the configuration file [nbi-config.json](#configuration-files).
 Simply add a key "mcp" and "mcpServers" under it as shown below.

+> [!NOTE]
+> Using MCP servers requires an LLM model with tool calling capabilities.
+All of the GitHub Copilot models provided in NBI support this feature.
+If you are using other providers make sure you choose a tool calling capable model.

 > [!CAUTION]
 > Note that most MCP servers are run on the same computer as your JupyterLab installation and they can make irreversible changes to your computer and/or access private data.
 Make sure that you only install MCP servers from trusted sources.